 “For example, a business that hires a consultant to optimize their business plan should have the consultant sign a unilateral NDA because he or she will have access to confidential business records,” Deitsch explains.
 “But it’s unlikely the business will be receiving confidential information belonging to the consultant.”

-Alternatively, two businesses that are considering entering into a joint venture with each other should use a bilateral NDA to protect the confidential information they exchange in connection with the proposed business relationship.
+Alternatively, two businesses that are considering entering into a joint venture with each other might use a bilateral NDA to protect the confidential information they exchange in connection with the proposed business relationship.

-Last, if several coauthors are collaborating on a top-secret pitch for a television series, a multilateral NDA would protect confidential information exchanged between all parties.
+Last, in an example of several coauthors collaborating on a top-secret pitch for a television series, a multilateral NDA should protect confidential information exchanged between all parties.
 “This simplifies the process, preventing the parties from having to enter into separate bilateral NDAs,” Deitsch says.

 In the final chapter, we walk through how NDAs have transitioned into digital form and look at a solution you can use to make creating and signing NDAs a simple process.